ennbelle/team11_har/README.md

 # MULTI-MODAL DATA ANALYSIS AND FUSION FOR HUMAN ACTIVITY RECOGNITION
-*Data Science Pathways Summer Fellowship*
+*Data Science Pathways Summer Fellowship Final Project*

 **Description:**
 Human activity recognition (HAR) has a great significance in various fields such as